jjef-man/Learning-to-code/README.md

 #### HTML and CSS

--Digged deeper on HTML and CSS
+Digged deeper on HTML and CSS
--Understand how flexbox works
+Understand how flexbox works

 ### July 1, 2024

 #### GIT Hub desktop

--Started using GIT hub desktop
+Started using GIT hub desktop
--Made my first repository and pushed in on GIT hub
+Made my first repository and pushed in on GIT hub
--Transferred all my notes from the previous tutorials
+Transferred all my notes from the previous tutorials